codyaverett/memento/learning/computing/programming/shell/sed/sed examples to print lines from a file.md

   The range of lines being chosen are starting from the line containing the pattern 'Unix' till the end of the file($).
 The commands present within the braces are applied only for this range of lines.
 Within this group, only the lines ending with 'x' are printed.
 Refer this to know [how to print a range of lines using sed](http://www.theunixschool.com/2011/09/sed-selective-printing.html) from example 5 onwards.

-##  Print range of lines excluding the starting and ending line of the range
+## Print Range of Lines Excluding the Starting and Ending Line of the Range

 ```shell
 $ sed -n '/Solaris/,/HPUX/{//!p;}' file